 On the doctor side, we’ll have two comparisons: primary care and specialist.
-To become an average primary care doctor, you’ll finish college, then spend 4 years in medical school, graduating with an average debt of $198,000.
-Then, you’ll complete 3-4 years of residency prior to earning your attending salary.
-Based on recent data, that starting salary will be $223,000.
+To become an average primary care doctor, you’ll finish college then spend 4 years in medical school, graduating with an average debt of around $200,000.
+Then, you’ll complete 3-4 years of residency prior to earning your attending starting salary of around $260,000.

-On the engineer side, you’ll be starting immediately after college and be pulling in a starting salary of $100,000, which is actually on the lower end of the starting salaries for a computer programmer in San Francisco.
+On the engineer side, you’ll be starting immediately after college and pulling in a starting salary of around $100,000, which is actually on the lower end of the starting salary for a computer programmer in San Francisco.
 However, given the wide range of starting salaries for engineers, we’ve set $100,000 as the starting point.

 Additionally, student loans will accrue interest at 6%, investments earn 7% per year, and wage growth increases at 3% annually.
 If you’re confused about the wage growth rate, understand that inflation is on average 1-2% per year, and salaries usually steadily increase over the course of one’s career due to promotions and other factors.

 In order to reduce extraneous variables, we have eliminated living expenses and savings ratios, as it’s impossible to accurately estimate the average engineer’s versus doctor’s living expenses—cue lifestyle inflation.
-Therefore, we are going to be looking at only the lifetime earning potential.
+Therefore, we are only looking at the lifetime earning potential.

-Do you have a problem with any of these assumptions?
-Fantastic.
-Feel free to download this excel spreadsheet I created and plug in your own numbers using your own assumptions.
-Leave a comment to let us know your findings.
+Do you have different assumptions around these numbers?
+No problem.
+Feel free to download this excel spreadsheet and plug in your own numbers using your own assumptions.
+Leave a comment below to let us know your findings.

 First, between primary care doctor and specialist, it’s clear that choosing a specialty that earns a high salary is far more advantageous from a financial perspective.
-Despite spending 1 more year in medical school and 2 more years in residency, specialists blast past primary care doctors just 8 years after completing their training.
+Despite spending 1 more year in medical school and 2 more years in residency, specialists blast past primary care doctors a decade after completing their training.

 Given the high salary, they must also blast past engineers, right?
 Not so fast.

-Despite a starting salary of more than 3 times that of an engineer, specialist doctors only surpass engineers in lifetime earnings at the age of 45.
-That’s right, from the age of 22 to 44, engineers are in a more favorable financial position than even specialist physicians.
-Primary care doctors don’t catch up to engineers until the age of 49, just a little over a decade away from retirement.
+Despite a starting salary of more than 3 times that of an engineer, specialist doctors only surpass engineers in lifetime earnings at the age of 43.
+That’s right: from the age of 22 to 42, engineers are in a more favorable financial position than even specialist physicians.
+Primary care doctors catch up to engineers at the age of 42.

 Should I Go Into Medicine for the Money?

-This analysis is far from perfect — and that’s beside the point.
-If you want to adjust the assumptions, feel free to download the spreadsheet and modify it yourself.
+This analysis is far from perfect, but that’s not the point.
+If you want to adjust the assumptions, feel free to copy or download the spreadsheet and modify it yourself.
 Go to File –> Make a copy.

 That being said, you’ll likely find similar results.
-The purpose of this analysis was to demonstrate that becoming a physician is not as lucrative as you or your parents may initially think from seeing the salaries.
+The purpose of this analysis is to demonstrate that becoming a physician is not as lucrative as you or your parents may initially think when only considering the salaries.
 There is a massive opportunity cost due to over 10 years of training and massive student debt.
-This is why you hear so many physicians warn youngsters from going into medicine for the money.
+This is why you hear so many physicians warn youngsters about going into medicine for the money.

 On one hand, the training to become a physician is incredibly challenging, and the desire to get rich won’t help you push through in the same way that more personal motives will.
-But equally important, it just doesn’t make financial sense, unless your idea of financial success is being dirt poor during the best years of your life, and being rich only when you’re too old to fully enjoy the wealth.
+But equally important, it just doesn’t make financial sense unless your idea of financial success is being dirt poor during the best years of your life and only becoming rich when you’re too old to fully enjoy the wealth.

-If you are on the fence about going to medical school, my advice is that you spend the extra time making sure it’s the right path for you.
-Shadow doctors, gain more clinical experience, and only pursue it if you are truly going into it for the right reasons.
-If you need help deciding, I recommend you start with my article titled “Do Not Go to Medical School (If This is You).”
+If you are on the fence about going to medical school, my advice is you spend the extra time making sure it’s the right path for you.
+Shadow doctors, gain more clinical experience, and only pursue becoming a doctor if you are truly going into it for the right reasons.

-Did your parents pressure you to go into medicine at all?
+Have your parents pressured you to go into medicine?
 Why or why not?
-Let us know down in the comments below.
+Let us know in the comments below.